 The Caesar cut is defined by a cropped fringe and buzzed sides.
 The style is typically combed toward the front and set with a small amount of styling product.
 Not only is the look incredibly stylish, but it’s also an excellent low-maintenance option for gents with thick hair.

 Since David Beckham rocked it back in the early 2000s, the faux hawk has gone through many transformations.
 Today, the haircut is incredibly versatile and can easily be tailored to suit your preferences.
 As such, it’s also a perfect match for thick hair.
 The key to nailing the look is to keep the sides short and let them blend into a textured top.
-Then, just style the centre of your hair up to complete the look.
+Then, just style the center of your hair up to complete the look.

 A French crop is a variation of the Caesar cut.
 The main difference between the two styles is the length of the fringe.
 While the Caesar cut tends to be very short all around the head, the French crop boasts longer bangs.
 If you have wavy hair, you can just let it naturally gather at the front for a modern take on this trendy hairstyle.
 If you have straight hair, on the other hand, you may need to add texture to the sides and front.